TheRustyPickle/Pulse/README.md

 <div align="center">
 <a href="https://wakatime.com/badge/github/TheRustyPickle/Pulse"><img src="https://wakatime.com/badge/github/TheRustyPickle/Pulse.svg" alt="wakatime"></a>
 </div>
-Pulse is a straightforward Discord bot for scheduling various types of messages with basic customization options.
+Pulse is a straightforward Discord bot for scheduling messages with some customization options.
 Built with Rust and the Serenity library, it focuses on ease of use with a simple configuration system.

 ## Key Features

 * Schedule Discord messages in a guild
-* Supports various types of messages including file attachments, Polls and Quizzes
+* Supports various types of messages including file attachments, Polls, and Quizzes
 * Robust error handling to ensure the bot does not crash in most cases (unless something fatal occurs)
 * Easy to understand configuration system with JSON files, no nested complicated config
 * No need for restarts for schedule configuration changes (except for bot config)